UABS-ISOM/course-scripts/README.md

 # isom-dba
-Resources to manage database administration for ISOM teaching and research
+Resources to manage database administration for ISOM teaching and research.